 Angels that are referred to as the "four living creatures" are only mentioned in the book of Revelation.

-6. And before the throne was a sea of glass, like crystal.
 And around the throne and over the throne were four living creatures, full of eyes before and behind (Revelation 4:6)

 Their fulltime job is to praise God and his eternal glory continually (verse 8).